shubhes/ProgEngine/README.md

 INCA files: INCA files are the ones with 'INCA_' prefix attached.

 Usage
-Researchers and practitioners in the field of engine diagnostics and fault analysis can utilize this dataset for various purposes, including:
+Researchers and practitioners in the field of engine prognostics can utilize this dataset for various purposes, including:

-*Developing and testing fault detection algorithms
+*Developing and testing fault prrognosis algorithms

-*Validating and calibrating diagnostic models
+*Validating and calibrating prognostics models

 *Investigating engine behavior under different operating conditions